camunda-community-hub/camunda-8-examples/large-multi-instance-example/README.md

 <img src="documentation/letter-process.png" alt="Letter process" width="50%"/>

 The example doesn't collect the elements from the multi-instance processing.
-The results are saved as ids in the lowest level letter process, that creates just a single letter.
+The results are saved as IDs in the lowest level letter process, that creates just a single letter.

 ## Process modeling for large sequences